Do you know someone who’s in love with Japanese culture?

 11. Body pillow

-Japanese body pillows are the perfect cure for loneliness and bad sleeping posture.
+Japanese body pillows (Amazon affiliate link) are the perfect cure for loneliness and bad sleeping posture.
 Some people need extra cushion support for their legs, back, or neck to not wake up sore and achy the following morning.

 What’s nice about Japanese anime body pillows is that they come with cute (and often racy) character designs to liven up a room.
 This could be something fun to get someone who lives in a dorm room, has a great sense of humor, and isn’t embarrassed easily.